Jim Cook

 Consulted to Fiat and Rolls-Royce Aero on restructuring for rapid development.

-Consulted to DuPont on a Step Change reduction in nylon production interruptions.
+Consulted for 5 years to DuPont on Step Change improvement in nylon production.

 Attributed in Odyssey by Apple's Sculley as "inspiring" Sculley's distinctions between management styles.